Rhett Bomar: Minnesota Vikings

 Bomar was signed by the Minnesota Vikings off of the Giants' practice squad on December 21, 2010, and made him the team's third-string quarterback for the final two games of the season.

 Oakland Raiders

 On January 6, 2012, Bomar was signed by the Oakland Raiders to reserve/future contract.
 He was waived May 14, 2012, following the Raiders' acquisition of Matt Leinart.

 Coaching career

 After his NFL experience, Bomar went into coaching.
 In 2012 and 2013, Bomar worked as an assistant on his father's coaching staff at Orange Grove High School.

-Rhett Bomar moved to Houston's Alief High School to become an assistant coach for the 2014 season.
+Bomar moved to Houston's Alief High School to become an assistant coach for the 2014 season.
 In 2015, he moved to Freer, Texas, to become head football coach and athletic director at Freer High School.
 In 2017, he became offensive coordinator at Conroe High School.